-In July, along with Generals Kolokotronis, Demetrios Ypsilantis and Nikitaras and their armies, they thrashed Dramali’s army in the Dervenakia pass.
+In July, along with Generals Kolokotronis, Demetrios Ypsilanti, and Nikitaras and their armies, they thrashed Dramali’s army in the Dervenakia pass.

-The end of the civil war found Papaflessas on the victors’ side, when the chieftains were put in prison, including Kolokotronis, who was jailed in Nafplion.
+The end of the civil war found Papaflessas on the victors’ side when the chieftains, including Kolokotronis, who was jailed in Nafplion, were imprisoned.

 In February 1825, Ibrahim Pasha and his massive army left Egypt and landed in Morias, determined to put an end to the Greek revolution once and for all.

-Papaflessas realized the imminent danger and demanded the release of the chieftains in order that they might face the impending threat together.
+Papaflessas realized the imminent danger and demanded the release of the chieftains so that they may face the impending threat together.

-Papaflessas hoped that aid would arrive soon to make his army a match for Ibrahim’s troops.
-It never did.
+Papaflessas hoped that aid would soon arrive to make his army a match for Ibrahim’s troops, but it never did.

 When the Greeks saw the Ottoman Army lined up in battle position, they were terrified and many fled.
-Papaflessas was left with 600 men — other sources claim as few as 300.
+Papaflessas was left with 600 men while other sources claim as few as 300 men remained.

 According to lore, impressed by Papaflessas’ bravery, Ibrahim asked his men to search for the body of the gallant Greek.